audio-df-ucb/ClonedVoiceDetection/README.md

 # Citation

-Please cite this repository as follows if you use its data or code:
+Please cite this repository as follows if you use the code:

 ```